Gjec/Ahk-markov-chatbot/README.md

 The notification box popping up just lets you know that you've reached the end of the generated sentence.

-if you dont like a generated sentence, just delete what it wrote, and press enter to reset it.
+if you dont like a generated sentence, just delete what it wrote.